Kejriwal announces loan waiver, 5 other pre-poll 'guarantees' for Gujarat farmers

 On the lines of Delhi, Gujarat farmers will also get a compensation of Rs 20,000 per acre in case of crop loss due to various calamities, promised Kejriwal as his fourth guarantee.
 "My fifth guarantee is that within one year of forming a government, we will provide irrigation water to each and every village which falls under the Narmada dam project's command area," he said.

-Without elaborating much, the Delhi CM promised loan waiver for Gujarat farmers as his sixth guarantee to cultivators.
+Without elaborating much, he promised loan waiver for Gujarat farmers as his sixth guarantee to cultivators.

-A day after winning the confidence motion in the Delhi Assembly, Kejriwal claimed the BJP had offered Rs 20 crore to each AAP MLA to switch sides.

-While addressing the gathering at Dwarka, the AAP leader, without taking names, claimed the BJP had "purchased" 277 MLAs across the country so far by spending Rs 6,500 crore.